btarg/TwitchVsMinecraft2/README.md

 You should keep this key private and safe.
 This key is stored in the mod's config file - **DO NOT** share this file with others!

 Follow the instructions on the TwitchApps page for how to revoke access to the Twitch API if you want to stay extra safe.

+This key is stored in the config file found in `<worldname>/serverconfig/twitchmod-server.toml`.

 # Building from source
 To build the project using a terminal, type